-5.1.44 The borough benefits from an existing network of signed and off-road riverside paths, including the National Cycle Route 21, the Waterlink Way, and large areas of low movement local residential streets.
+5.6.7 The Borough benefits from an existing network of signed and off-road riverside paths, including the National Cycle Route 21, the Waterlink Way, and large areas of low movement local residential streets.
 The Council has also introduced a borough-wide 20 mph speed limit on all borough-controlled roads.

-5.1.45 There is significant potential to increase the number of cycling journeys in Lewisham, with analysis undertaken for the Lewisham Cycle Strategy indicating that there are currently approximately 282,600 trips made daily by residents that are could be made by bicycle.
+5.6.8 There is significant potential to increase the number of cycling journeys in Lewisham, with analysis undertaken for the Lewisham Cycle Strategy indicating that there are currently approximately 282,600 trips made daily by residents that are could be made by bicycle.

-- 5.1.46 Given the anticipated population growth in the borough over the period of the new Local Plan, it is essential that current and future residents are incentivised to complete more local trips by walking and cycling.
-The Council's Transport Strategy provides a range of potential local interventions that, if implemented, and to achieve the following outcomes: - 70% of residents doing at least 2x10 minutes of active travel a day by 2041; and - 71% of residents will live within 400 metres of the strategic cycle network by 2041. - 5.1.47 The Strategy identifies the opportunity to increase active travel links to public transport nodes, where higher instances of multi-modal journeys associated with accessing public transport can be supported, particularly in the south of the borough where active travel is shown to be the lowest. - 5.1.48 To increase the proportion of residents that will live within 400m of the strategic cycle network (SCN), the Strategy highlights that in addition to existing and committed schemes in the Lewisham Cycle Strategy, there is a need to deliver all of the Cycleway route proposals identified in the Lewisham Cycle Strategy.
-This includes routes not currently identified by TfL as current priorities. - 5.1.49 There are a series of local projects that could be initiated to improve the borough's walking and cycling network, including: - The Lewisham Spine/A21 Healthy Streets corridor - 5.1.50 Comprises a proposal for a 'Healthy Streets' corridor along a central spine running through the borough, from Cycle Superhighway 4 (A200) to Bromley Road (A21), supporting better connections between the south of borough and public transport provisions in the north. - 5.1.51 The corridor will include Healthy Street improvements, cycle superhighway standard facilities, low emission bus zones, piazza-style public realm to create attractive environments for active travel, and support more multi-modal journeys.
-The proposals also include a major public realm improvement scheme at Deptford's Church Street.
+- 5.6.9 Given the anticipated population growth in the Borough over the period of the new Local Plan, it is essential that current and future residents are incentivised to complete more local trips by walking and cycling.
+The Council's Transport Strategy provides a range of potential local interventions that, if implemented, and to achieve the following outcomes: - 70% of residents doing at least 2x10 minutes of active travel a day by 2041; and - 71% of residents will live within 400 metres of the strategic cycle network by 2041. - 5.6.10 The Strategy identifies the opportunity to increase active travel links to public transport nodes, where higher instances of multi-modal journeys associated with accessing public transport can be supported, particularly in the south of the Borough where active travel is shown to be the lowest. - 5.6.11 To increase the proportion of residents that will live within 400m of the strategic cycle network (SCN), the Strategy highlights that in addition to existing and committed schemes in the Lewisham Cycle Strategy, there is a need to deliver all of the Cycleway route proposals identified in the Lewisham Cycle Strategy.
+This includes routes not currently identified by TfL as current priorities. - 5.6.12 There are a series of local projects that could be initiated to improve the Borough's walking and cycling network, including: - The Lewisham Spine/A21 Healthy Streets corridor - 5.6.13 Comprises a proposal for a 'Healthy Streets' corridor along a central spine running through the Borough, from Cycle Superhighway 4 (A200) to Bromley Road (A21), supporting better connections between the south of Borough and public transport provisions in the north. - 5.6.14 The corridor will include Healthy Street improvements, cycle superhighway standard facilities, low emission bus zones, piazza-style public realm to create attractive environments for active travel, and support more multi-modal journeys.
+The proposals also include a major public realm improvement scheme at Deptford's Church Street. - Lewisham Town Centre - 5.6.15 Comprises transport schemes and opportunities identified in the Lewisham Town Centre Local Plan, to improve the streetscape environment, and provide better pedestrian and cycling routes and facilities to support a more connected town centre that encourages more walking and cycling activities and the use of public transport provisions in the area.
+Improved transport facilities are also seen as a key contributing factor to the attractiveness of the town centre for retail developments, and the elevation of the town centre's status to a Metropolitan Centre.